 Click “Ctrl + S”

 Jupyter Notebooks does have an auto save feature built in, meaning that your Notebook will automatically save around every 2 minutes.
-If however you would like to be sure your work is saved you can use one of the two methods described above.
+If, however you would like to be sure your work is saved you can use one of the two methods described above.

 Downloading the Notebook

-To download your notebook click on File, Download As, and select the format you would like to download the Notebook in:
+To download your notebook, click on File, Download As, and select the format you would like to download the Notebook in:

 You will note there are a number of options for Download.
-To download the Notebook as a normal python script you can download it as a “Python .py”.
+To download the Notebook as a normal python script you can download it as a “Python (.py)”.
 This will allow you to use it as a normal python script in any IDE you want.
 Note, when you save your python code from Jupyter Notebook, the file format is a .ipynb.

 How to handle code running to long, or infinite loops

-Lets say for example your code has an infinite while loop in, meaning that your code will never stop running.
+Let’s say for example your code has an infinite while loop in, meaning that your code will never stop running.
 To stop your code running click on Kernel, Restart: